pit-ray/vim-autograd/examples/README.md

 If not installed, only the DOT language source code is generated.

 ## Higher-order Differentiation
-Because vim-autograd supports double backprop feature, you can do higher-order differentiation by further differentiating the first-order derivative.
+Because vim-autograd supports double-backprop feature, you can do higher-order differentiation by further differentiating the first-order derivative.

 `.backward()` and `autograd#grad()` are available for differentiation.
 The former requires resetting the gradient as it accumulates in the input variable in higher-order differentiation, while the latter does not pollute the gradient of the input variable.
-The folloring code does almost the same thing.
+The following code does almost the same thing.

 **.backward()**
 ```vim